2002 Hungarian Grand Prix: Race

 Ralf Schumacher led for one lap before making his first pit stop on lap 33, returning to third.
 Coulthard and McLaren teammate Räikkönen made pit stops later than other drivers on laps 34 and 35, giving them an advantage.
 Räikkönen rejoined in sixth and Coulthard in seventh.
 After all drivers made their scheduled pit stops, Barrichello continued to lead from teammate Michael Schumacher.
 Ralf Schumacher was more than 20 seconds behind but ahead of Fisichella, Massa and Räikkönen by lap 40.
 Six laps later, Coulthard lost control of his McLaren's rear and ran wide off the track into the turn 11 gravel trap and grass.
 Despite losing some bodywork from the McLaren, he returned to the circuit still in seventh.
 The second round of pit stops began on lap 51.
 Fisichella was the first of the leaders to enter the pit lane a lap later.
 He had enough pace to stay ahead of Massa after the latter's second pit stop on lap 54, during which Massa had a brief issue with the refuelling rig.
-Meanwhile, Salo was released into De La Rosa's path in the pit lane, forcing the latter to brake sharply to avoid a collision.
+Meanwhile, Salo was released into De la Rosa's path in the pit lane, forcing the latter to brake sharply to avoid a collision.

 On lap 55, Ralf and Michael Schumacher made their second pit stops.
 Both drivers remained third and second, respectively.
 Heidfeld baulked Michael Schumacher coming out of the pit lane between the first two turns, allowing teammate Barrichello to gain time.
 On lap 56, Barrichello made his second pit stop and kept the lead, just ahead of Michael Schumacher.
 Räikkönen and Coulthard, McLaren teammates, were able to run without traffic impeding them, resulting in faster lap times.
 Coulthard and Räikkönen made their pit stops between laps 59 and 61.
 Their long stints promoted them to fourth and fifth, respectively, dropping Fisichella to sixth and Massa to seventh.
-While being lapped, Davidson ran onto a dusty part of the circuit and lost control of his car's rear.
-He spun off the track and into the turn nine gravel trap, retiring on lap 61.
+While being lapped, Davidson ran onto a dusty part of the circuit, spun rear-first off the track and into the turn nine gravel trap, retiring on lap 61.
 Following the second round of pit stops, Barrichello led Michael Schumacher, Ralf Schumacher, Räikkönen, Coulthard, and Fisichella.
 Michael Schumacher trailed Barrichello by five seconds until lap 72, when he reset the track lap record of 1:16.207, half a second quicker than Mika Häkkinen's 2001 lap.